viccherubini/throwback/README.md

 * `throwback /path/to/directory/to/test`

 ## Writing Tests
-Throwback borrows from Go's testing philosophy in that every file suffixed with `_test.php` is considered a test and executed as so.
+Throwback borrows from Go's testing philosophy in that every file suffixed with `_test.php` in a specific directory is considered a test and executed as so.
 Each file ending in `_test.php` should have a single class in it that extends the `ThrowbackTestCase` class that Throwback provides (you can have multiple classes in a single file, but organizing your tests like that makes them harder to manage).
 Each test class name must be unique within a specific directory.

 All public, non-static methods that begin with `test` in the class are considered testable.